k8s-platform-hub/hello-java-springboot/README.md

 The above command does the following:
 1. Creates a new folder in the current working directory called `hello-java-spring-boot`
-2. Creates a new free hasura cluster for you and sets that cluster as the default cluster for this project
+2. Creates a new free Hasura cluster for you and sets that cluster as the default cluster for this project
 3. Initializes `hello-java-spring-boot` as a git repository and adds the necessary git remotes.

 ### Step 2: Getting cluster information

-Every hasura project is run on a Hasura cluster.
+Every Hasura project is run on a Hasura cluster.
 To get details about the cluster this project is running on:

 ```sh
 $ hasura cluster status